giellalt/lang-krl/src-fst-morphology-root.lexc.md

 ## The Root and K lexica
 **LEXICON Root** is where it all begins
-The word forms in Karelian language start from the lexeme roots of basic word classes, or optionally from prefixes:
+The word forms in Viena Karelian language start from the lexeme roots of basic word classes, or optionally from prefixes:
 * Nouns ;
 * Verbs ;